H4hmad/Dice-App/README.md

 # Dice App
 This is a simple Flutter app that simulates rolling a dice.
 It's a beginner-friendly project created to learn about Flutter and Dart programming.
+This is the first app i've ever built with Flutter and Dart.

 ## Learning Outcomes